East London NHS Foundation Trust (Bedfordshire and Luton)

 Trainees will engage in regular weekly supervision with the clinical supervisor (minimum one hour weekly) to identify development and progression of key competencies, identify learning opportunities, monitor progress and provide an opportunity for other issues to be discussed.

 Teaching and Education

-Trainees are encouraged to get involved with formal teaching sessions for undergraduate medical students from Cambridge during their psychiatric rotation.
-There are also opportunities to teach GP trainees, Core trainees and Foundation Year trainees
+Trainees are encouraged to to get involved with formal teaching sessions for undergraduate medical students from Cambridge during their psychiatric rotation.
+There are also opportunities to teach GP trainees, Core trainees and Foundation Year trainees.

 Higher Trainees are also involved in leading on CASC training and mock examinations, developing scenarios and stations for junior doctors.

 Leadership and management skills are an integral part of the learning curriculum for higher trainees.
 The Leap course (Leadership programme for trainee doctors) which is organized by the Cambridgeshire and Peterborough NHS Trust provides lectures on management and leadership as well as the opportunity to undertake a service development project.
 There is also access to and opportunities for leadership fellowships